ivorydaae/SHDM2/README.md

 ## Contact information

-Don't hesitate to contact me via email: `loris.mattioni@dataiku.com` or slack, on #course-dataiku (workspace `dmds-2019`).
+Don't hesitate to contact me via email: `loris.mattioni@dataiku.com` or via Slack, on `#course-dataiku` (workspace `dmds-2019`).

-I encourage yu to take advantage of the office hours to get an answer quickly!
+I encourage you to take advantage of the office hours to get an answer quickly!
 Reminder: **office hours from 17.30 to 18.30**, Tuesday to Thursday.